AckerlyXu/heima/articles/site-recovery/site-recovery-automate-mobility-service-install.md

 ## Prerequisites
 * A repository to store the required setup
 * A repository to store the required passphrase to register with the management server

+  > [!NOTE]
-  > [AZURE.NOTE]A unique passphrase is generated for each management server.
+  >A unique passphrase is generated for each management server.
 If you are going to deploy multiple management servers, you have to ensure that the correct passphrase is stored in the passphrase.txt file.
   >
   >
 * Windows Management Framework (WMF) 5.0 installed on the machines that you want to enable for protection (a requirement for Automation DSC)

+  > [!NOTE]
-  > [AZURE.NOTE]If you want to use DSC for Windows machines that have WMF 4.0 installed, see the section [Use DSC in disconnected environments](#Use DSC in disconnected environments).
+  >If you want to use DSC for Windows machines that have WMF 4.0 installed, see the section [Use DSC in disconnected environments](#Use DSC in disconnected environments).
   >
   >